jtmerritt/BeSocial/README.md

 Done
 ___________________________________________________________________
+- from the group list, pressing the + button should allow the user to add an existing contact to the group
-_ editing dialog for new event notes
+  - can use standard contacts app to perform selection _ editing dialog for new event notes
 - make new event activity text field not auto focus
 - fixed screen rotation